Aktove canyon

-Aktove Canyon is a canyon near the Aktove village, on the Mertvovod river in the Voznesenskyi region of Mykolaiv Oblast of Ukraine.
+Aktove Canyon is a canyon near the Aktove village, on the Mertvovod river in the Voznesensk Raion of Mykolaiv Oblast of Ukraine.
 It is a part of the regional landscape park Granite-steppe lands of Buh.
 It is also a well-known place of pilgrimage.
-In the past it was a separate reservation "Actove".
+In the past it was a separate reserve "Aktove".

 Aktove Canyon consists of ancient weathered granite, cut by Mertvovid river on the depth of more than 50 meters.
 Area of the canyon outreaches 250 hectares.
 Being a unique complex of granite rocks, boulders and water/steppe ecosystems, canyon is located on one of the oldest parts of Eurasian land.

-The canyon is a part of the Buzk's Gard National Nature Park and the regional land park Granite-steppe lands of Buh.
+The canyon is a part of the Bug Gard National Nature Park and the regional land park Granite-steppe lands of Buh.